kaidez/kaidez.com/_drafts/2013-12-02-downloaded-movie-review.md

 John Fanning's manipulative moves against his nephew were bad enough, but the end result of these moves was worse.
 Since the Napster incident occured during the dotcom bubble, John seeked the big multi-million dollar payoff that was so prevalant at the time.

-But before providing funding, all potential Napster investors not only insisted that the company prioritize dealing with its legal issues before doing also anything else, but also wanted reduce John Fanning's role in the company...removing it completly in some cases.
+But before providing funding, all potential Napster investors not only insisted that the company prioritize dealing with its legal issues before seeking the big payoff, but also wanted reduce John Fanning's role in the company...removing it completly in some cases.
+John realized this and as he was majority owner, turned down practically every good funding offer that the company received, including one invloving venture capitalist powerhouse, [Kleiner Perkins Caufield & Byers](http://www.kpcb.com/ "Visit the Kleiner Perkins Caufield & Byers").

+As a result, the company was n

 Overall, *Downloaded* properly captures the zeitgeist that Napster generated.
 The MTV coverage, legal battles, congressional hearings, Metallica, Chuck D.,